Municue

 Lobbyist

-What to do: Identify which council member(s) moved or supported the January 28 remand and request a direct briefing before the case is re-scheduled at the City Plan Commission — this is the only window to address Council objections outside the formal docket, before another hearing cycle locks in the public record and extends the timeline further.
+Recommended: Identify who moved the January 28 remand from the Council minutes, then request a direct briefing before the application is re-filed with the City Plan Commission — this informal window is the only opportunity to address Council objections privately before another full public hearing cycle locks the record.

 Source: City Council — Jan 28, 2026 →